bcgov/itvr/README.md

 This will start up a [postgres](https://www.postgresql.org/) database, a [Django](https://www.djangoproject.com/) web app, and a [minio](https://docs.min.io/docs/minio-quickstart-guide.html) service with a bucket `itvr`

-You can view the contents of the bucket in minio by visiting `http://minio:9001/login`.
+You can view the contents of the bucket in MinIO by visiting `http://minio:9001/login`.
 Use env variables `MINIO_ROOT_USER` and `MINIO_ROOT_PASSWORD` to login to the console.
 Default values are found in `minio.env`

+We take advantage that MinIO is S3 compatible and use [django-storages](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html) S3 backend for media files.

 ### Auth
 We are using a shared realm [Keycloak](https://www.keycloak.org/) client.
 Shared realm clients can be accessed and configured via [Common Hosted Single Sign-on (CSS)](https://bcgov.github.io/sso-requests)